This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Profitis Ilias Mountain

-Now it’s time to check out the beautiful view from Santorini’s highest point.
-At 567 metres above sea level, Profitis Ilias Mountain is not only the highest point of Santorini but also one of the oldest parts of the island, those that existed before the catastrophic eruption of Santorini’s volcano.
+At 567 metres above sea level, Profitis Ilias Mountain is not only the highest point of Santorini but also one of the island’s oldest parts, existing before the catastrophic eruption of Santorini’s volcano.

 This is a panoramic shot of Santorini and the sea for as far as the eye can see.